calimero-archive/docs/docs/getting_started/bridge_console.md

 sidebar_position: 4
 ---

-The NEAR to Calimero bridge enables users move assets between NEAR public networks (testnet or mainnet) and your Private Shard.
+The NEAR to Calimero bridge enables users move assets between NEAR public networks (Testnet or Mainnet) and your Private Shard.
 Additionally, you can execute cross shard contract calls which includes private smart contracts calls inside the Shard from a public contract or public smart contract calls from a contract inside the Private Shard.

 ## Install the bridge

-To be able to brige tokens, you'll need to install **Connectors**.
+To be able to bridge tokens, you'll need to install **Connectors**.
 Calimero supports transfering fungible tokens(FTs) and non-fungible tokens(NFTs) from one chain to another.
 Also, through the Calimero bridge cross shard calls can be executed.

 From your selected Shard in the [Console](https://app.calimero.network/dashboard), click on **Bridge** from the left navigation bar.